pahammad/OpSIN/__README.txt

 'Enter the number of CLEAN cluster template IDs you want to pool together:'
 Enter the number of clusters you would like to include and press return.

 You will have to select clusters based on visual inspection of the spike shape.
-Your selection include the cluster containing the one containing the highest number of spike waveforms.
+Your selection should include the cluster containing the one containing the highest number of spike waveforms.

 B3)
 You will be asked to specify the cluster ID(s) on which you like to base the template matching: